Internet big boys take aim at Singapore's 'regressive' new rules

 ($1 = 1.2715 Singapore dollars)

-(Reporting By Jeremy Wagstaff, Kevin Lim and John O'Callaghan; Editing by Alex Richardson and Ron Popeski)
+(Reporting By Jeremy Wagstaff, Kevin Lim and John O'Callaghan; Editing by Alex Richardson)